Invitational Leadership Institute 2018 - Application Available Now

 Application Process and Timeline

 1. Complete the application (see the link below).
-In addition to personal contact information, applicants are asked to respond to the following prompts:
+In addition to personal contact information, applicants are asked to respond to the following:

 a.
 Provide a written snapshot of your classroom.
-You may include any of the information below, if applicable.
+You may include (but don't feel limited to) any of the information below.

 Describe your students and their writing strengths and challenges.